TheYoBots/Lishogi-Bot/README.md

 - **Note: The engine you add has to be running under the USI protocol, only then it will work.**

 ## Creating a homemade bot
 As an alternative to creating an entire chess engine and implementing one of the communiciation protocols (USI), a bot can also be created by writing a single class with a single method.
-The `search()` method in this new class takes the current board and the game clock as arguments and should return a move based on whatever criteria the coder desires.
+The `search()` method in this new class takes the current board and the game clock as arguments and should return a move based on whatever criteria you desires.

 Steps to create a homemade bot:
-1. Do all the steps in the [How to Install](#how-to-install)
+1. Do all the steps mentioned in [How to Install](#how-to-install).
-2. In the `config.yml`, change the engine protocol to `homemade`
+2. In the `config.yml`, change the engine protocol to `homemade`.
-3. Create a class in some file that extends `MinimalEngine` (in `strategies.py`).
+3. Create a class in some file that extends the `MinimalEngine` class (in the `strategies.py` file).
     - Look at the `strategies.py` file to see some examples.
     - If you don't know what to implement, look at the `EngineWrapper` or `USIEngine` class.
-        - You don't have to create your own engine, even though it's an "EngineWrapper" class.<br>
+        - You don't have to create your own engine, even though it's an `EngineWrapper` class. <br/>
 The examples just implement `search`.
-4. In the `config.yml`, change the name from engine_name to the name of your class
+4. In the `config.yml`, change the name from `engine_name` to the name of your class.
-    - In this case, you could change it to:
+    - In this case, you could change it to: <br/>
 `name: "RandomMove"`

 ### Engine Configuration
 Besides the above, there are many possible options within `config.yml` for configuring the engine for use with lishogi-bot.